Seirade/YouTube-Annotation-Player/readme.md

           ├─── Video file [id].(mp4, webm, etc)
           └─── Annotation.xml
 ```
-The only important bits are that each video has its own separete folder with the ID in the name, and that they be placed in the `Videos` directory.
+The only important bits are that each video has its own separate folder with the ID in the name, and that they be placed in the `Videos` directory.
 Beyond that, you can organize however you like, such as by uploader/channel name (or ID), upload date, or whatever else.
 For downloading videos I recommend using [youtube-dl](https://rg3.github.io/youtube-dl/) to archive as many annotations XML files as possible.
 Here's the config file that I use:
 ```
 --skip-download
 --write-description